tahopen/tahopen-karaf-assembly/README.md

-# Hitachi Vantara Karaf Assembly
+# Tahopen Karaf Assembly
-This project builds and assembles the customized Pentaho Karaf Assembly.
+This project builds and assembles the customized Tahopen Karaf Assembly.

 ### Development
 Active development is taking place on the "future-develop" branch.
 This branch will contain the latest released code once available.